prettydiff/webserver/readme.md

 ```

 #### Please Note
-* Notice in the example the port mapping for `linux.x` and `linux.secure`.
-The application will not consider `linux.secure` to be a domain, but will correctly proxy TLS traffic, WSS and HTTPS, to the port specified.
+* Notice in the example the *redirect_domain* instance for `linux.x` and `linux.x.secure`.
+The application will not consider `linux.x.secure` to be a domain, but will correctly proxy TLS traffic, WSS and HTTPS, to the port specified.
    * In this case http://linux.x/ would redirect to http://127.0.0.1:3003 or http://[::1]:3003.
    * https://linux.x/ would redirect to https://127.0.0.1:3004 or https://[::1]:3004.
+   * Since the host name value for all domains in this example is an empty string they will resolve to any address representing the local server.
 * Notice in the example the intra-domain redirects for the example *pihole.x* domain.
    * http://pihole.x/ would redirect to http://pihole.x/admin/.
    * http://pihole.x/login.php would redirect to http://pihole.x/admin/login.php.